robbyHuelsi/voxblox_radio_nuclear_mapper/README.md

 \* Adjust the path to the folder where the bag files are stored in.

 ### ALTERNATIVE: Use the Super Cool All In One Terminator Start Script
+That the execution of six commands in six terminals is very time-consuming and gets annoying very fast, if you have to do it often, there is a start script for the terminal emulator [Terminator](https://en.wikipedia.org/wiki/GNOME_Terminator), which starts all commands at once.

+The command `roscore` is not included here, because `roscore` must be started before the other commands run and that takes some time.
+But this is not a problem, because you can let `roscore` run all the time while you start and stop Terminator for testing or optimizing the parameters.

+#### Prepare

+First you have to replace the content of Terminator's config file `~/.config/terminator/config` with the content of the prepared config file [`hector_sensor_proc_launch/enrich_terminator.config`](https://github.com/tu-darmstadt-ros-pkg/hector_vehicle_launch/blob/radiological_nuclear_mapper/hector_sensor_proc_launch/enrich_terminator.config) from the repository **hector_vehicle_launch** (branch **radio_nuclear_mapper**).

+#### Go!
 Ensure `roscore` is running.

 # Voxblox